Skip to main content.

 • Chrome: go to the menu under "View", then under "Developer", then "Developer Tools".
 Alternatively, you can right-click the menu and select "Inspect" to the see the same thing.

 Click on the "Sources" tab to get to the right place.
-Expand the folders until you see the CSS for this lab (example.html).
+Expand the folders until you see the CSS for this lab (practice.css).

 The Web Developer tool will probably show up at the bottom of the page.
 You can click on the options on the right to change the position of the tool or pop it out of the window.
 You can make the Developer tool window larger by dragging the divider.

-3. Click on example.css, so that you can edit its contents "live".
+3. Click on pratice.css, so that you can edit its contents "live".

 Note that this does not change the CSS file that is on the server.
 It's just allowing you to play with the CSS.